 Sees patients at the new Center for Brain and Neuro Care.
 This premier comprehensive Center is dedicated to providing prevention, diagnosis, treatment, and care, leading to the best possible outcomes for patients in her specialty areas.
-She provides in-hospital care and consultation at Howard County General Hospital.

 Her compassionate care provides personalized treatments plans that are individually tailored to enable each patient to live a full and productive life.
 When developing treatment plans for her patients, she focuses on a multidisciplinary approach based on each patient’s individual needs.